 BDM was founded in 1995 by Dick Olsher, who was then Stereophile Magazine's Senior Cont.
-Editor and is now Senior Editor at Enjoy the Music.com Review Magazine.
+Editor and is now a senior writer at The Absolute Sound Magazine.

 Dick's idea was to transform the typical 'audiophile' label into a musical force.

 Black Dahlia's intent is to focus not only on sound quality, but on the music itself.
 New creative artists, who have something to say, are BDM's main reason for being.